ivanvorobei/SPStorkController/README.md

 Swift 4.2.
 Ready for use on iOS 10+

 ## Integration
 Drop in `Source/Sparrow` folder to your Xcode project.
-Make sure to enable `Copy items if needed` and `Create groups`
+Make sure to enable `Copy items if needed` and `Create groups`.

 Or via CocoaPods:
 ```ruby